DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

     - **DO NOT ENTER A PASSPHRASE on `ssh-keygen`!
 LEAVE IT BLANK.**
     - Please replace `<USER-NAME>` with your actual username

+* * *

-## Terraforn Example Project Walkthrough
+## Terraform Example Project Walkthrough

+This example setup will create a single *ugv* Virtual Machine, networking and VPN setup all on Azure.
+- You will be able to ssh into the VM (using the private IP) over VPN.
+- There are instructions below to setup VM remote desktop access.

+### Terraform Subt Project Prerequisites

 **Azure CLI Initial Login**

         # az login will prompt a browser window.
 Enter your user credentials to login.
         az login

-**Export your subscription and tenant ids as env variables**
+**Aad you subscription and tenant ids as environment variables**

         # List the ids
         az account list